-Sampling 25 50 60 70 80 90 100 Uniform 70.384 8.006 4.838 2.785 1.676 0.731 0.442 K-means Uniform 28.124 3.848 2.319 1.393 0.756 0.403 0.235 K-means++ Seeding 50.114 5.832 3.033 1.655 1.013 0.683 0.347 K-means++ 24.954 3.575 1.915 1.018 0.711 0.383 0.222 Efficient DPP 33.036 3.371 1.466 0.844 0.488 0.312 0.202 space.
+the current point x_i .
+This is in line with the motivation of many manifold learning algorithms, assuming that the space behaves locally like a Euclidean space.
 In our experiment, we set the local neighborhood \mathcal{N}i to be the 20 nearest neighbors around the selected point x_i .
 The sampling result is shown in Fig. 1(d).
 We obtain a point set with high diversity, covering the entire manifold.
-This illustrates that the proposed algorithm provides diversity on complex geometries and is therefore appropriate for subset selection in the context of non-linear dimensionality reduction.
+This illustrates that the proposed algorithm preserves the DPP characteristic on complex geometries and is therefore appropriate for subset selection in the context of non-linear dimensionality reduction.